 Council Tax bands

-Most dwellings are subject to the Council Tax.
+Most dwellings are subject to Council Tax.
 There is one bill per dwelling whether it is owned or rented, and whether it is a house, bungalow, flat, maisonette, mobile home or houseboat.

-Appeal against your Council Tax banding
+Appeal your Council Tax banding

 You can appeal your council tax banding, find last years Council Tax bands and access more information about Council Tax valuations to help you with an appeal.

 - previous Council Tax band charges for 2018 to 2019

 - the Valuation Office Agency also has information on Council Tax property valuations, and the way properties are assessed

 - paying the right level of Council Tax: a plain English guide to Council Tax in England